 Benefit overpayments occur in a number of ways.
 For example, if a claimant has a change in circumstances which means s/he is no longer entitled to a benefit or an amount of benefit and this is only discovered some time later.

 Sometimes the benefit authority makes a mistake and pay too much benefit.
 When the overpayment is 'discovered' benefit may be re-adjusted or stopped, in which case a new claim may be necessary.
 Sometimes the overpayment can be 'offset' by another benefit that should have been paid instead.
 It is therefore important to inform the benefit office of any relevant changes in circumstances when they occur.

 Some overpayment decisions can be challenged on whether it is recoverable and by how much, depending on the benefit and circumstances.
-There is less scope to challenge a Universal Credit overpayment.
-Also, the DWP has the discretion not to recover an overpayment e.g. on hardship grounds.
+There is less scope to challenge a Universal Credit overpayment, although you can always challenge the calculated overpayment amount.
+The DWP has the discretion to reduce the reduction amount or not to recover an overpayment at all e.g. on hardship grounds.